Vichingo455/RunElevated/README.md

 # RunElevated
-Utility to bypass User Account Control
+Utility to trigger UAC elevation

 ## Usage
 This application can be used for scrpts and application, like: